 The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

-The good news, as a content creator, is that you can save time with Instagram Automation tools that schedule content in advance.
+As a content creator, the great news is that you can slash your time investment with Instagram Automation tools that schedule content in advance, allowing you to focus on other aspects of your business.

 Using an automation tool, you can schedule the following types of Instagram posts:

-Social media marketing can feel repetitive, especially with time-sensitive content.
+Social media marketing usually feels repetitive, especially with time-sensitive content.
 Say you’re posting new content once per day.
-That could mean at least an hour every day posting on Instagram.
+That could mean posting on Instagram for at least an hour.
+That’s an hour away from basically, life.

-However, it’s easy for things to fall through the cracks.
-A few days off for vacation or a busy week that prevents you from posting could cause your Instagram content to fall on the backburner.
+It’s easy for things to fall through the cracks.
+A few days off for vacation in Tahiti or a busy week that prevents you from posting could cause your Instagram content to fall on the back burner.
 Scheduling content in advance prevents that from happening.

 The result?
-Content gets posted to your Instagram profile when your audience is most active, which leads to more exposure, engagement, and followers.
+Content gets posted to your Instagram profile when your audience is active, which leads to exposure, engagement, and followers.

 1. Create an Instagram business account.